cchitsiang/awesome-stars/topics.md

 - [jiangwenyuan/nuster](https://github.com/jiangwenyuan/nuster) - A high performance HTTP proxy cache server and RESTful NoSQL cache server based on HAProxy
 - [bitnine-oss/agensgraph](https://github.com/bitnine-oss/agensgraph) - AgensGraph, a transactional graph database based on PostgreSQL
 - [SoftInstigate/restheart](https://github.com/SoftInstigate/restheart) - REST, GraphQL and WebSocket API server for MongoDB and any compatible database.
-- [pubkey/rxdb](https://github.com/pubkey/rxdb) - A fast, offline-first, reactive Database for JavaScript Applications https://rxdb.info/
+- [pubkey/rxdb](https://github.com/pubkey/rxdb) - A fast, local first, reactive Database for JavaScript Applications https://rxdb.info/
 - [torodb/server](https://github.com/torodb/server) - ToroDB Server is an open source NoSQL database that runs on top of a RDBMS.
 Compatible with MongoDB protocol and APIs, but with support for native SQL, atomic operations and reliable and durable backe
 - [objectbox/objectbox-java](https://github.com/objectbox/objectbox-java) - Java and Android Database - fast and lightweight without any ORM
 - [msiemens/tinydb](https://github.com/msiemens/tinydb) - TinyDB is a lightweight document oriented database optimized for your happiness :)